 Due Diligence, along with the offer and negotiations, is one of the most critical steps in buying a business.
 Due Diligence is a Contingency for both Buyer and Seller and a critical milestone.
 During Due Diligence, the Buyer verifies the revenue, expenses, earnings, and financial wherewithal of the business.
 You will have access to all of the company’s financial records, bank statements, tax returns, and other documentation.
 There is also Seller Due Diligence where the Seller reviews the Buyer’s qualifications, financial position, and overall capabilities.
 At the conclusion of Due Diligence Buyer and Seller remove the Due Diligence Contingency and escrow is opened.
 If either party is unsatisfied with their Due Diligence review then there are three options 1) resolve the issues or questions that arose during Due Diligence, 2) Return the Buyer’s earnest money deposit as specified in the Purchase Agreement and terminate the agreement, or 3) renegotiate the Purchase Agreement based on the new findings or facts.

 After Due Diligence is complete, and both Buyer and Seller have removed this Contingency in writing, escrow is ready to be opened.
 Note that other contingencies such as bank financing and Lease contingency will still be open.
 Escrow will draft the escrow instructions, cash the Buyer Deposit Check, and open escrow once the escrow instructions are signed by all parties.
-During escrow, the Escrow officer will run lien searches, publish the Notice To Creditors, obtain releases from tax authorities including Franchise Tax Board, Dept of Tax & Fees (sales tax-seller’s permit), EDD, etc. The escrow officer will send information requests to the Buyer and Seller during the escrow and documents for signature.
+During escrow, the Escrow officer will run lien searches, publish the Notice To Creditors, obtain releases from tax authorities including the Franchise Tax Board, Dept of Tax & Fees (sales tax-seller’s permit), EDD, etc. The escrow officer will send information requests to the Buyer and Seller during the escrow and documents for signature.

 6) SBA Financing

 The SBA lender approval process takes a minimum of 60 days if the buyer and seller promptly send all requested information to the bank.
-Frequently SBA Loans can take 90 days from the time of submission.
+Frequently SBA Loans can take up to 90 days from the time of submission.
 Consequently, we typically start the SBA lender approval process before escrow is opened.
 The SBA Lender (Bank) will require information from both buyer and seller in order to approve the loan.
 This will include 3 years of financial statements and tax returns from the Buyer and Seller, a Personal Financial Statement and resume from Buyer, and other information.
 A new or assigned Lease in the name of the Buyer is required prior to the close of escrow.
 We recommend introducing the Buyer to the Landlord as early as possible after escrow is opened to give the Landlord adequate time to review the Buyer’s application and prepare a new lease or assignment of lease.
 Note that if an SBA loan is involved the bank may require a 10-year Lease including options.
 In some cases, this can be waived if the location is not critical or unique to the business.
 Any required licenses will need to be obtained by The Buyer before escrow can close.

 7) Closing & Training